 3. Read reviews and compare prices

 Another plus is to be able to read online reviews and compare prices before making a purchase.
 This is a great help for those who are retired and living on a budget as special deals are often available.
 Perhaps you want to plan a holiday.
 You can compare quotes for various venues and find ones that offer special rates at certain times.
 You are even able to compare travel insurance at the click of a button.
 It is also helpful to read reviews before buying a particular product.
-For example, you can read up on the best travel suitcases for seniors before deciding on a certain make.
+For example, you can read up on the best travel suitcases for seniors before deciding to purchase a certain make.

 4. Stay connected

 Using email and social networking platforms allows you to stay in touch with those who are closest to you, despite physical distance and busy lives.
 In the past it was difficult to stay current with children and grandchildren.
 The gap tended to become wider and wider but this does not have to happen any more.
-Staying connected can help to keep isolation and the accompanying depression at bay.
+Staying connected can help to keep isolation and depression at bay.

 - Email and text messaging are making communication more immediate.